Supreme Court rules states can sanction or remove ‘faithless' presidential electors

 Though many voters don't realize it, when Americans cast their ballots in presidential elections they are actually voting for "electors" who later cast the official ballots that decide the presidential election.
 They almost always rubber-stamp the popular vote winner in their state, but at times have voted for a different candidate, as the Hamilton Electors did in 2016.

 "Ultimately it is really about reflecting the will of the voters who participated in the election," Washington Secretary of State Kim Wyman said in an interview with Fox News in an interview ahead of the oral arguments in the case.
-"And it is the state's determination of ensuring that those voters are represented in the Electoral College, and it is a state's right and it's a state's function.
+"And it is the state's determination of ensuring that those voters are represented in the Electoral College, and it is a state's right and it's a state's function."

+JUSTICE KAVANAUGH DENIES EMERGENCY REQUEST FROM ILLINOIS GOP GROUPS SEEKING TO HOLD LARGE RALLIES

 The Monday ruling does not completely bar the possibility that there could be faithless electors in the future -- the court ruled that states can require their electors to vote for the popular winner, not that they must.